 - Resource allocation and management for network inference, including ingestion of network AI model data and media data

-- Intermediate data delivery pipelines between the network and UE, in particular considering the use of 5GMS defined pipelines to stream intermediate data that is media content data.
+- Intermediate data delivery pipelines between the network and UE, in particular considering the use of 5GMS or RTC defined pipelines to stream intermediate data that is media content data.

 - The functionalities of certain components in figure 5.2.1-1 and figure 5.2.2-1 may overlap, and depending on the use case a combined architecture may also be considered FFS.

-- Certain components may also overlap with functions defined in 5GMS, clarifications FFS.
+- Certain components may also overlap with functions defined in 5GMS or RTC architectures, clarifications are FFS.

 5.2.3.2 Basic workflows

-Figure 5.2.3-3 shows a basic workflow for split inference between the network and UE, with media data source in the network.
-Steps for the procedures shown are described below.
+Figure 5.2.3-3 shows a basic workflow for split inference between the network and UE.
+Steps for the procedures shown are described below to illustrate the use-cases clause 4.2.